 Dr Bernice M. Murphy B.A.
 (QUB), M.A.
 (QUB), Ph.D.
 (Dublin), F.T.C.D.
 Assistant Professor; Lecturer in Popular Literature, School of English Adviser for the TCD/Columbia Dual BA Program.

 My major teaching and research interests lie in popular literature and American horror and gothic fiction and film.
 I undertook my undergraduate and MA studies at Queen’s University, Belfast, and did my PhD on the work of Shirley Jackson here at TCD.
 I held an IRCHSS Post-Doctoral research fellowship at Trinity from 2006-8 and was appointed a lecturer in the School of English in 2008.
 I was director and co-director of the M.Phil in Popular Literature from 2009-18.
-I am currently the head of Sophister Years from 2017-19.
+I was head of Sophister Years from 2017-19.
 I am currently the School of English advisor for the TCD/Columbia Dual Degree Program.
 I was made a Fellow of the College in April 2017.